-With a healthy diet of salmon, which is rich in Omega 3 fatty acids, which is vital for your brain, dark leafy greens, blueberries have antioxidants and flavonoids that help to reduce memory decline.
+With a healthy diet of salmon, which is rich in Omega 3 fatty acids, which are vital for your brain, dark leafy greens, and blueberries have antioxidants and flavonoids that help to reduce memory decline.

 Walnuts are high in protein and healthy fats, they help to clear the arteries, and lower blood pressure.

 Coffee and tea can help with alertness and your focus, as they are rich in polyphenols and antioxidants, caffeine also helps your memory.

 You may know that nuts, fish, and red wine have been linked to a healthy brain, but reducing sugar intake can help stimulate your mind, too.